Renyi Entropy and Free Energy: R enyi Entropy as a -Derivative of Free Energy

-This equation, noted by Downes \cite{Downes} upon reading the first draft of this paper, is the clearest way to express the relation between R\'enyi entropy and free energy.
+This equation is the clearest way to express the relation between R\'enyi entropy and free energy.
 In the special case where the free energy vanishes at temperature $T_0$, it reduces to Equation (\ref{preliminary_relation}).
-In the limit $T \to T_0$, it reduces to \be S_1(T_0) = - \left. \frac{d F(T)}{d T} \right|_{T = T_0} . \ee Of course, it is already well-known that the von Neumann entropy is the derivative of $-F$ with respect to temperature.
+In the limit $T \to T_0$, it reduces to \be S_1(T_0) = - \left.\frac{d F(T)}{d T} \right|_{T = T_0} . \ee Of course, it is already well-known that the von Neumann entropy is the derivative of $-F$ with respect to temperature.
 What we see now is that the R\'enyi entropy is the difference quotient approximating this derivative.
 Instead of the slope of the tangent line, it is the slope of the secant line.

 In fact, we can say a bit more: the R\'enyi entropy is the the `$q^{-1}$-derivative' of the negative free energy.
 For $q \ne 1$, the $q$-derivative of a function $f$ is defined by